deephyper/deephyper/docs/examples/plot_from_serial_to_parallel_hyperparameter_search.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 29-30
+GENERATED FROM PYTHON SOURCE LINES 44-47

 Then we define the variable(s) we want to optimize.
 For this problem we optimize Ackley in a 2-dimensional search space, the true minimul is located at ``(0, 0)``.

 ..
-GENERATED FROM PYTHON SOURCE LINES 30-39
+GENERATED FROM PYTHON SOURCE LINES 47-54

 .. code-block:: Python

-    from deephyper.hpo import HpProblem

     nb_dim = 2